mrvejar/mrvejar.github.io/_pages/about.md

   - /about.html
 ---

-## Manny is an Actinide Chemistry PhD student at Notre Dame interested in environmental actinide chemistry and synchrotron x-ray spectroscopy techniques

-# Technical Experience
+# Academic and Research Experience
-I have a Bachelor's Degree in Geology from Cal Poly Pomona.
-While working on my Bachelor's, I conducted environmental geochemistry research at Chapman University, and participated in two REUs: at Chapman University and later at Stanford Univeristy.
+I received a Bachelor in Science degree in Geology from Cal Poly Pomona in 2019.
+While working on my B.Sc., I conducted environmental geochemistry research at Chapman University from 2017 to  2019 studying Arsenic speciation using synchrotron X-ray techniques.
+I also participated in two REUs: one at Chapman University in 2016 and later at Stanford Univeristy in 2018.

 # Leadership Experience
 I have served as president of the Geology Club at Santiago Canyon College and Cal Poly Pomona.
+I have also served as a mentor to an undergraduate student applying to graduate programs.
 I have grown increasingly passionate about connecting science with campus and local communities.